Business Owner, Tea Culture Space - China

-Xiao Ying graduated from the University of Waikato-Zheijang University City College (UW-ZUCC) joint programme just two years ago and is already running her own business, Tea Culture Space, alongside her mother.
+Xiao Ying graduated from the University of Waikato-Zheijang University City College (UW-ZUCC) joint programme in 2015 and is now running her own family business, Tea Culture Space, alongside her mother.

 The Bachelor of Business student says she misses her student days, but loves every part of her work.

 Originally from Zhejiang Province, Xiao chose to study at the UW-ZUCC joint programme to gain a unique learning experience.
 Throughout her degree, she learnt to think creatively and build relationships, as well as improving her English communication skills.